Friction is the force resisting the relative motion of solid surfaces, fluid layers, and material elements sliding

 All real fluids offer some resistance to shearing and therefore are viscous.
-It is helpful to use the concept of an inviscid fluid or an ideal fluid which offers no resistance to shearing and so is not viscous.
+It is helpful to use the concept of an inviscid fluid or an ideal fluid that offers no resistance to shearing and so is not viscous.

 Examples of Fluid Friction

-- If there is a wet surface between two thin glass plates, you will notice that platest get stucked and the bottom plate doesn’t fall when you hold only the top one.
+- If there is a wet surface between two thin glass plates, you will notice that plates get stuck and the bottom plate doesn’t fall when you hold only the top one.

 - When any object is dropped in a fluid, the extent of splash is depended on the fluid friction of that particular fluid.

 - You find lighter dust particles move fast on the surface of a flowing river.
 This is due to the high-velocity gradient at the top layer of water due to lower dynamic fluid friction at that layer.